 Embracing the Future of AI and Remote Work

 It’s worth noting that implementing AI in remote work environments won’t be a straightforward task.
-Companies need the right infrastructure in place, as AI-powered tools can demand high computing capacity (which might require more organizations to leverage hyperscale solutions).
+Companies need the right IT infrastructure in place, as AI-powered tools can demand high computing capacity (which might require more organizations to leverage hyperscale solutions).

 There are labor shortage concerns, too.
 The AI skills gap is expected to cause financial losses and unrealized opportunities as investments fall by the wayside (at least temporarily).